Indian economy offers hope as China struggles

 NEW INVESTMENT COMMITMENTS

-However, with an economy only one-fifth the size of China's, India is in no position to support the global economy as its northern neighbor has.
+However, with an economy only one-fifth the size of China's, India is in no position to support the global economy as its northern neighbour has.

 Blessed with a huge domestic market and a large cheap workforce, Asia's third-largest economy has an opportunity to get more investment.

-Lured by its prospects, iPhone maker Foxconn (2354.TW) this month announced a $5 billion investment in India.
+Lured by its prospects, iPhone maker Foxconn this month announced a $5 billion investment in India.

-The announcement came days after Sony Corp.
-(6758.T) shipped its first made-in-India television sets, and General Motors (GM.N) unveiled a plan to spend $1 billion to expand its main plant.
+The announcement came days after Sony Corp. shipped its first made-in-India television sets, and General Motors unveiled a plan to spend $1 billion to expand its main plant.

 "It is India's moment," Junior Finance Minister Jayant Sinha said.

-But very few believe it can seize the moment without making land, labor, bank and tax reforms.
+But very few believe it can seize the moment without making land, labour, bank and tax reforms.

 Modi swept to power in last year's general election on a promise of speedier growth creating millions of manufacturing jobs.